npmcdn-to-unpkg-bot/robyremzy.github.io/myman/android.md

 ___________

-**NB:** You just Installed TWRP as a new bootloader, now you should immediately reboot on recovery MOD.
-Unplug you USB and reboot on recovery MOD by pushing volume UP, home, and power all at same time during a while or in apps.
+**NB:** You just Installed TWRP as a new bootloader, now you should immediately reboot on **recovery MOD**.
+Unplug you USB and reboot on recovery MOD by pushing **volume UP, home, and power** all at same time during a while or in apps.

 ___________